 Benefits of an Eastern Grip

-One of the advantages of an eastern tennis grip is it’s proximity to the continental grip.
-This can be beneficial as it allows players to quickly transition from a forehand to volleys and vice versa.
-In particular, a player transitions from the baseline to the net, which is usually done by hitting an approach shot, it’s rather quick and easy to change grips they’re ready to hit a follow up volley.
+One of the advantages of an eastern tennis grip is its proximity to the continental grip, which can be beneficial as it allows players to transition from a forehand to volleys and vice versa quickly.
+In particular, when a player transitions from the baseline to the net, often by hitting an approach shot, it’s rather quick and easy to change grips, so they’re ready to hit a follow-up volley.

-Similarly, when hitting a return of serve, the eastern grip may afford some players the advantage of more quickly transitioning grips to hit a forehand or backhand return.
+Similarly, when returning serve, the eastern grip may afford some players the advantage of more quickly transitioning grips to hit a forehand or backhand return.

-Rather, comparatively speaking, players transitioning from an eastern to a continental grip to block the ball back, chip and charge or to hit a backhand, may find the transition more quick and easy.
+However, comparatively speaking, players moving from an eastern to a continental grip to block the ball back, chip and charge or hit a backhand will likely find the transition more quick and easy.

 Lastly, the eastern grip can also allow players to flatten out the ball, hitting with less topspin.
-In most cases this wouldn’t be a major advantage for beginners, as flattening out the ball usually results in a shot where there is little margin for error.
+In most cases, this wouldn’t be a significant advantage for beginners, as flattening out the ball usually results in a shot where there is little margin for error.

-However, in highly competitive matches the ability to flatten out the ball can be beneficial when hitting a passing shot or closing out a point with a crisp down the line or cross court shot that doesn’t bounce high as with much topspin, making it more difficult for your opponent to get to the ball on the run.
+However, in highly competitive matches, the ability to flatten out the ball can be beneficial when hitting a passing shot or closing out a point with a shot that doesn’t bounce high, making it more difficult for your opponent to get to the ball on the run.

 Drawbacks of an Eastern Grip

-Overall, the primary drawback for an eastern grip is that it is more difficult to generate large amounts of topspin.
-For some players, this may not be looked at as major drawback, however hitting with more topspin allows players to hit the ball aggressively while maintaining a high level of consistency with their shots.
+Overall, the primary disadvantage of an eastern grip is that it is more difficult to generate large amounts of topspin.
+For some players, this might not feel like a major drawback.
+However, hitting with more topspin allows players to hit the ball aggressively while maintaining a high level of consistency.

-This is not to say players with an eastern grip can’t hit the ball aggressively.
-However, players using a semi-western or western tennis grip can usually generate more topspin, hit higher over the net, and ensure to ball drops back into the court because of the topspin.
+Of course, players with an eastern grip can still hit the ball aggressively.
+However, players using a semi-western or western tennis grip can usually generate more topspin, hit higher over the net, and ensure the ball drops back into the court because of the topspin.

 Should I Use an Eastern Grip?

-While there’s no simple answer to this question, the eastern grip can be a great grip to start out with as a beginner.
-It’s typically a rather comfortable grip for new players, although in most cases it will depend on your desired style of play.
+While there’s no simple answer to this question, the eastern grip can be an excellent grip to start with as a beginner.
+It’s typically a comfortable grip for new players, although it will depend on your desired style of play.

-Regardless, the eastern grip, while less popular than it once was, remains a staple grip in tennis continuing to be used by many players.
-The best thing you can do is be flexible and allow your grip to evolve with your game as you advance and your skillset grows.
+Regardless, the eastern grip, while less prevalent than it once was, remains a staple grip in tennis.
+The best thing you can do is be flexible and allow your grip to evolve with your game as you advance, and your skill set grows.